tomkoptel/notes-vault/content/agp-500/_index.md

 ---

-An added benefit of connecting input and output properties like this is that **Gradle automatically detects** task dependencies based on such connections.
+An additional benefit of connecting input and output properties in this way is that **Gradle automatically detects** task dependencies based on these connections.

 {{% /section %}}